 Avant is an established loan provider with a customer satisfaction rating of 95 percent.
-They have a straight-forward loan application process and upon approval, will deposit funds into your account in as little as one business day.
+In addition, they have a straightforward loan application process and, upon approval, will deposit funds into your account in as little as one business day.

 Loan amounts range from $2,000 to $35,000 with repayment terms from 2 to 5 years.
 If you have a bad credit score, your interest rate will cap out at 35.99 percent.
 It may seem high, but it’s relatively low compared to other cash advance loans that cater to those with bad credit history.

-But if your credit rating is higher, you could qualify for an interest rate as low as 9.95 percent.
+But if your credit score is higher, you could qualify for an interest rate as low as 9.95 percent.
 A small loan administrative fee between 1.50% and 4.75% also applies.

 There is no minimum credit score requirement to qualify, but most borrowers have credit scores that range between 600 and 700.

-Even better, they offer an online tool that allows you to see which loans products you may qualify for without impacting your credit.
+Even better, they offer an online tool that allows you to see which personal loan products you may qualify for without impacting your credit.
 And if you’re able to get back on your feet sooner than expected and pay the loan off early, there are no prepayment penalties.

 If you have a credit score in the 600s and need fast cash, LendingPoint may be the lender for you.
 They offer short-term loans of up to $25,000 with interest rates from 17.46 to 35.99 percent.
 And the funds may be available to you by the next day.

 Beyond the 600 or higher credit score, you must be 18 or older with a valid bank account and an annual income of at least $20,000 to qualify.
 You must also reside in one of the 32 states they serve.

-You can check your eligibility without impacting your credit by using the online tool.
-To get started, you’ll need to provide your desired loan amount, the purpose of the loan, your annual income and a few additional personal details to confirm your identity.
+You can check your eligibility without impacting your credit score by using the online tool.
+To get started, you’ll need to provide your desired loan amount, the purpose of the loan, your annual income, and a few additional personal details to confirm your identity.